Automata Linear Dynamic Logic on Finite Traces: Introduction

 \subsection{Outline}

-The main work of this work is providing a construction to translate a formula of ALDL$_f$ to a nondeterministic finite automaton on finite words (NFW) and to show that this construction is in PSPACE.
-Before beginning the construction, we outline the proof strategy here.
+Our main goals are to provide a construction to translate a formula of ALDL$_f$ to a nondeterministic finite automaton (NFA) and to show that satisfiability checking of ALDL$_f$ formulas is in PSPACE.

-We start with some preliminary definitions in section 2.
-In section 3, we examine related work in order to give historical context to ALDL$_f$.
-In section 4, we formally define ALDL$_f$.
+We start with some preliminary definitions in Section 2.
+In Section 3, we examine related work in order to give historical context to ALDL$_f$.
+In Section 4, we formally define ALDL$_f$.
 This consists of defining the syntax of ALDL$_f$ formulas and the structure of ALDL$_f$ path automata and defining the semantics of ALDL$_f$ formulas, as well as defining the Fischer-Ladner closure for ALDL$_f$, which is a generalization of the concept of subformula that is appropriate for modal logics such as ALDL$_f$.
-In section 5, we define the two-way alternating automaton on finite words (2AFW), which serves as an intermediate step in the ALDL$_f$ formula to NFW construction.
-In section 6 we provide a construction that takes an ALDL$_f$ formula and produces an equivalent 2AFW and we prove the correctness of this construction.
-Finally, in section 7 we show how to construct an equivalent NFW from a 2AFW and prove that this construction is correct.
-In section 8, we show that this series of constructions that translates an ALDL$_f$ formula to an equivalent NFW is in PSPACE and we conclude by discussing the significance of this work.
+In Section 5, we define the two-way alternating automaton on finite words (2AFW), which serves as an intermediate step in the ALDL$_f$ formula to NFA construction.
+In Section 6, we provide a construction that takes an ALDL$_f$ formula and produces an equivalent 2AFW and we prove the correctness of this construction.
+Finally, in Section 7, we show how to construct an equivalent NFA from a 2AFW and prove that this construction is correct.
+In Section 8, we show that ALDL$_f$ satisfiability is in PSPACE and we conclude by discussing the significance of this work.